-The difference in dimension, width, length and size can be found in the pink tower, board stairs, knobbed and knobbles cylinders other visual senses enhanced by colour tablets geometric cabinet and constructive Triangles
+The difference in dimension, width, length and size can be found in the pink tower, board stairs, knobbed and knobbless cylinders other visual senses enhanced by colour tablets geometric cabinet and constructive triangles

 The sense of touch, touch tablets and recognition of a variety touch fabrics and other natural products.